Cray-HPE/docs-csm/operations/spire/xname_validation.md

 # Xname Validation

-CSM 1.2.5 Supports the ability to require API calls that contain xnames to be from the node with that xname.
+CSM 1.2.5 supports the ability to require API calls that contain xnames to be from the node with that xname.
 This is done by assigning unique workloads per node.
 This may impact performance and require the replica count of the spire-server statefulset to be increased.

+Note: While spire is being reinstalled during the enable or disable process the OPA validation will fail.
+This will cause all API requests that go through the API Gateway to fail until the spire-jwks service is running again.

 ## Enable Xname Validation